jskinne3/portfolio/blog/ruby_tricks.md

 Another fun part for me is using `pop` because I get to treat the array like a stack.
 It becomes a Pez dispenser; a creaky spring pushes the pez (array items) to the top, one at a time in a strict order, where they can be popped out of the thing.
 When I feed these items back into the larger array, the pez dispenser technique guarantees their order and that they are each used only once.

 I got approximately this question on a job interview at Apple one time.
 Also, it is somewhat similar to [Leetcode problem #27](https://leetcode.com/problems/remove-element/).
+Thanks to [Steven Clontz](https://clontz.org/) for making my code one line shorter [by reminding me](https://bsky.app/profile/clontz.org/post/3lsfdppqcvs2o) to use `reject` instead of relying on `map` for everthing, as you will see I always do.

 ### Longest common prefix